-From October 2–4, 2024, TOME’s second team school took place in the picturesque town of Dobřichovice at the Panská zahrada venue.
-This event brought together participants from all of TOME’s research groups, creating an opportunity to collaborate, share knowledge, and strengthen team bonds.
+On October 2–4, 2024, TOME’s 2nd School of Evolutionary Metaphorology took place in the beautiful town of Dobřichovice at the Panská zahrada venue.
+This event brought together the complete research team of TOME, giving an opportunity to intensify synergy, share knowledge and know-how, and strengthen team bonds.

 The program featured a mix of interactive workshops, group discussions, and team-building activities.
-These sessions were designed to foster collaboration, inspire innovation, and underline the importance of shared learning in advancing TOME’s research objectives.
+The sessions were designed to foster collaboration, stimulate inventiveness, and highlight the importance of shared learning and communication in advancing TOME’s research objectives.

 - Petr Pavlas – Evolution of Metaphors as a History of Cultural Ideas.
 The Case of the Circle/Sphere Metaphor before 1630

-Petr introduced a theoretical framework for studying the evolution of metaphors and traced the cognitively significant uses of circle, cycle, and sphere metaphors from antiquity up to 1630, marked by the publication of Alsted’s Encyclopaedia septem tomis distincta.
+Petr introduced a theoretical framework for studying the evolution of metaphors and traced several cognitively significant uses of circle, cycle, and sphere metaphors from antiquity up to 1630, marked by the publication of Johann Heinrich Alsted’s Encyclopaedia septem tomis distincta.
+With this introductory contribution, Petr significantly expanded and refined the previously published theoretical-methodological framework, as contained in the first part of his monograph (in Czech) titled Towards the Book of Books: Herborn Enyclopaedism and the Comenius-Leibniz Constellation.

 - Lucie Storchová – Metaphors of the human heart and their epistemological shifts after 1600: A case study in Protestant discourses of power